yazdinip/CreditRisk/README.md

 - `Dockerfile.batch` packages the batch scorer (`creditrisk.pipelines.batch_predict`): `docker build -f Dockerfile.batch -t creditrisk-batch .` and pass CLI args at runtime.
 - `.dockerignore` keeps datasets, reports, and caches out of the image layers for faster reproducible builds.

+## Scheduling & Data Freshness

+- The nightly GitHub Action covers cron-style orchestration: it forces the full DVC DAG daily, publishes artifacts, and updates `reports/data_freshness.json` so stakeholders know when the last ingestion happened.
+- Need a local check?
+Run `python -m creditrisk.utils.data_freshness --config configs/baseline.yaml --max-age-hours 24 --fail-on-stale` (after `pip install -e .`).
+The CLI inspects `reports/ingestion_summary.json`, records the run timestamp, and flips `status` to `stale` when the snapshot is too old or missing.
+- Because the workflow only relies on Actions + the existing DVC graph, you don’t need Airflow/Dagster unless you decide to scale beyond this repo.

 ---

 ## Next Steps